Do I need a doctor’s referral to see an audiologist?

 Yes.
 The only way to determine your measure of hearing loss is to perform an evaluation.
 The hearing test results indicate how much amplification is needed and at which sound frequencies.
 The results of this test are called a pure tone audiogram.
 In addition to the pure tone audiogram, we will perform a free video otoscope examination of your ear canal.
 The video otoscope exam will allow you and us to see your ear canal and eardrum, to determine if wax or a middle ear problem could be causing your hearing loss.
 Lastly, the hearing evaluation includes an assessment of how well you understand speech.

-Affinity Hearing’s hearing evaluations are absolutely FREE and are always conducted by a licensed audiologist or hearing instrument specialist.
+Affinity Hearing’s hearing evaluations are always conducted by a licensed audiologist or hearing instrument specialist.
 To schedule an appointment, call us today or fill out our contact form.

 How much does it cost?